Ghana Minute.

 Also known as: UENR

-University of Energy and Natural Resources — institution with experts in climate finance, governance, and land-use planning; appears in coverage of Ghana's climate resilience and flooding challenges.
+University of Energy and Natural Resources — institution where experts in climate finance and governance contribute to analysis of Ghana's climate adaptation challenges.

 In coverage